katefengx/power-outage-prediction/_site/README.md

 **Alternative Hypothesis:** The model is unfair.
 Its accuracy for severe weather and non-severe weather cases are significantly different.

+**Test Statistic:** The difference in accuracy between "severe weather" and the rest of the categories.

 We performed a permutation test with 5000 trials where we repeatedly computed the difference in accuracy between "severe weather" and the rest of the categories, "other".
 Our observed value was -0.278 difference and we got a p-value of 0.0, which is significant using a standard significant level of 0.05.
-This means **we reject our null hypothesis that our model is completely fair.** Our model shows different levels of accuracy when it comes to if the power outage is caused by severe weather or not.
-Specifically, severe weather appears to be associated with **lower accuracy** compared to other causes, as indicated by the negative difference in accuracy.
+This means **we reject our null hypothesis that our model is completely fair.** The results suggest that our model may show different levels of accuracy depending on whether the power outage is caused by severe weather.
+Specifically, severe weather appears to be associated with lower accuracy compared to other causes, as indicated by the negative difference in accuracy.

 <iframe
   src="assets/fairness_perm.html"